Understanding Preeclampsia and Eclampsia -- the Basics

 - This is your first pregnancy

 - Your mother or sister had preeclampsia or eclampsia during pregnancy

 - You're carrying twins

 - You're African-American

 - You're younger than 20 or older than 40 at the time of pregnancy

 - You already have high blood pressure, kidney disease, or diabetes

 What Causes Preeclampsia and Eclampsia?

-The cause of preeclampsia is still unclear, although some studies have indicated that it is related to poor nutrition.
-Other possible causes include injury to your blood vessels, a disruption in the hormones that maintain your blood vessels, or lack of magnesium or calcium.
+The cause of preeclampsia is still unclear.
+Possible causes include injury to your blood vessels, a disruption in the hormones that maintain your blood vessels, or lack of magnesium or calcium.
 Eclampsia usually develops when preeclampsia goes unnoticed and untreated.